 The meta description is also a chance to entice potential readers to click through to your content.
 Keep it short and snappy, but make sure you give the searcher a taste of what they'll learn if they read your post.

-5. Promote your post
+5. Promote your content and build links

 Writing and publishing your post is only half the job.
 You also need to promote your article to make sure as many people read it as possible.